TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/writing-go-plugins.md

 To see an example of a Go plugin, please visit our [Go plugin examples]({{< ref "product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-plugin-examples" >}}) page.

 ## Accessing the internal state of a custom plugin

 A Golang plugin can be treated as a normal Golang package but:

 - the package name is always `"main"` and this package cannot be imported
 - this package loads at run-time by Tyk and loads after all other Golang packages
 - this package has to have an empty `func main() {}`.

-A Golang plugin as a package can have `func init()` and it gets called only once (when Tyk loads this plugin for the first time for an API).
+A Go plugin can have a declared `func init()` and it gets called only once (when Tyk loads this plugin for the first time for an API).

 It is possible to create structures or open connections to 3d party services/storage and then share them within every call and export the function in your Golang plugin.